Pedro Soares (politician)

-Pedro Manuel Bastos Rodrigues Soares (born 6 March 1957) is a Portuguese politician who has served as a member of the Assembly of the Republic for Braga from 2009 to 2011 and from 2015 to 2019.
+Pedro Manuel Bastos Rodrigues Soares (born 6 March 1957) is a Portuguese politician who served as a member of the Assembly of the Republic for Braga from 2009 to 2011 and from 2015 to 2019.

 Soares was a member of the direction of the Popular Democratic Union at the time of the founding of the Left Bloc in 1999.
+For several years he led Motion E, the main internal opposition within the Left Bloc against Mariana Mortágua's leadership.

-He currently leads the Motion E, the main internal opposition in the Left Bloc against Mariana Mortágua's leadership.
+On 14 July 2026, Soares was among a group of 60 members, including the founding veteran Mário Tomé, who announced their resignation from the Left Bloc.
+In a critical manifesto, the signatories blamed the party leadership for alienating its grassroots base and for the party's political decline, declaring that "our Left Bloc is over".